Ticket sales have started!

-String Quartet Biennale Amsterdam Presents its 4th Edition
+String Quartet Biennale Amsterdam

 In 2024 the String Quartet Biennale Amsterdam will commence once again.
 The fourth edition is enticing, enchanting and surprising.
 For eight days, from dusk till dawn, we will celebrate the intricate beauty and power of the string quartet.
 The lineup consisting of 24 string quartets, will unite musicians and music from all over.